The Home Front

 Somewhat deflated, Harker put his request.
 Meany responded in a sympathetic tone.
 He was both a kind man and one who knew that he wouldn't be blamed for the debacle that was shaping up.

 "If you want, I'll send you an extra eight-wheeled switcher tonight, even though your yardmaster hasn't requested it.
-But it won't really do any good, I'm afraid.
+But I'm afraid it won't really do any good.
 You know, Paul, only so many switching engines can work the yard at the same time without getting in each other's way.
 The more switchers you have working, the more free tracks there have to be to allow them to pass each other, and to temporarily store cuts of cars while they're sorting them out.
-Your yard, by now, is probably too full even for the switchers that you have."
+Your yard, by now, is probably too full even for the switchers you have."

 Harker found himself responding weakly,